LNA/PassRuby/README.md

     rspec/spec/refactor

-6. Choose a directory (array, hash) to work on and save one of the files for guard to start listening
+6. Write code in the lib directory to make each failing spec pass

-7. Write code in the lib directory to make each failing spec pass
+Send a pull request if you'd like to contribute!
+And Feedback is always welcome.

-9. Give me feedback!
+@HashtagLaToya